PranavBud/Novel_IM_Device_Study_Data_Compilation/DATA_DICTIONARY.md

 - The fatigue **endurance limit is estimated as 0.4 × ultimate tensile strength**, a conventional engineering approximation used in the absence of material-specific PCL fatigue data.
 It is the least precisely-sourced value in the analysis.
-- The physiological-load figures express loads as an **equivalent pressure over a device reference area**, which is explicitly distinct from true in-situ bone stress.
-- FEA assumes linear-elastic material behavior and does not capture in vivo hydrolytic degradation effects on mechanical properties.